The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

-In the 30 or so years following Old Hemp’s life, all but two winners of the International Sheep Herding Championship were children, grandchildren or great-grandchildren of Old Hemp.
+In the 30 or so years after Old Hemp’s life, all but two winners of the International Sheep Herding Championship were his children, grandchildren or great-grandchildren.
 Now that’s an athletic dynasty!

 Border Collie Lab Mix Appearance

 A Border Collie Labrador mix will probably be somewhere between 35 and 70 pounds.
 It will be muscular and athletic.
-This mix breed can be anywhere between 18 and 21 inches tall.
+This mix can be from 18 to 21 inches tall.

-A member of this mix breed might have long or short fur, with long hair around the neck and ears being typical features.
+A member of this mix breed might have long or short fur.
+Long hair around the neck and ears are typical features.

-Although the iconic black and white pattern is the most common among Border Collies, they can actually be any color or pattern.
+The iconic black and white pattern is the most common among Border Collies.
+But, they can actually be any color or pattern.

 By official breed standards, “The Border Collie appears in all colors or combination of colors and/or markings.”